residence permit

 • Settlement permit

 A visa allows the holder to enter and stay in Germany for short periods (up to 90 days within 180 days).
 A residence or settlement permit is necessary for extended stays exceeding 90 days in 180 days or for engaging in self-employment or employment in Germany.
-The specific type of residence title needed depends on the investor's nationality and the particular business activities planned in Germany.
-Generally, a residence permit is not required for business establishment, but it becomes necessary when the foreign individual intends to operate the business locally.
+The specific type of residence title needed depends on the investor’s nationality and the particular business activities planned in Germany.
+Generally, a residence permit in Germany is not required for company incorporation, but it becomes necessary when the foreign individual intends to operate the business locally.

 Who Needs a Residence Title?

 EU citizens and individuals from Iceland, Norway, and Liechtenstein can settle and work in Germany without needing a residence title.
-Swiss nationals, however, must inform the local immigration office of their extended stay in Germany to obtain a residence permit confirming their right to free movement.
+Swiss nationals, however, must inform the German immigration office (Ausländerbehörde) of their extended stay in Germany to obtain a residence permit confirming their right to free movement.

 immigration office